Charlie9009/CI_MS1_MYGYM/README.md

 ## Acknowledgement

-* My Mentor Mo has been invaluable, he was able to provide consistent and helpful feedback throughout my project.
+* My Mentor Mo has been invaluable, he pushed me to challenge myself and he was able to provide consistent and helpful feedback throughout my project.

 * A friend of mine in the business Will, has been able to provide me with help and tips.